-The design should give you enough space for your first-person view (FPV) equipment, gimbal, and the electronics parts.
-If you can’t create your frame from scratch, there are several open source resources online where you can choose a suitable design that best suits your needs.
+The design should give you enough space for your first-person view (FPV) equipment, gimbal, and electronics parts.
+If you can’t create your frame from scratch, there are several open-source resources online where you can choose a suitable design that best suits your needs.

 The quadcopter propellers are other accessories that you can 3D print.
 Buying these components from the stores can be very costly, and there is no better way than printing your own.

 3D printing your drone’s propellers have an advantage because they are prone to crashing and being damaged especially when you are a novice pilot.
 Besides, you will have an indefinite supply of spares to cater to these unforeseen mishaps.

 Another important part that can be 3D printed is the landing gear.
 Quadcopters are very delicate machines that must be treated with care.
 The landing gear allows for a smooth launch as well as facilitating its safe landing.
 There are several designs of landing gear to choose from.
 However, you can opt to come up with your design.